 What’s the Best Way to Monitor Temperature Differentials?

 On construction sites, temperature differentials are normally measured using thermocouples or data loggers.
 Unfortunately, using these tools to collect data and subsequently analyzing the data on a computer becomes quite time-consuming.
-This can negatively impacts a project’s schedule.
+This can negatively impact a project’s schedule.

 Fortunately, contractors and engineers can take advantage of advanced technology that uses the maturity method to monitor concrete temperatures.
 One such technology is Giatec’s SmartRock®, which has now been re-engineered with innovative dual-temperature capabilities.
 This trusted wireless sensor, used on over 6,200 sites worldwide, is installed on the rebar before a mass concrete pour.
 It enables the measurement of concrete temperatures in two locations simultaneously.
+These locations typically represent the hottest point at the core and the coolest point near the surface, which together define the maximum temperature differential.

 These easy-to-install sensors offer precise real-time temperature readings for mass concrete pours at the surface and center of the slab, which are immediately sent to the user’s mobile device.